FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

 The first construction method relies on a 3D-printed PETG former (Extrudr PETG white, FD3D GmbH, Austria) covered with adhesive copper tape (CFT50/20M 1564016 TRU COMPONENTS, Conrad Electronic, Germany) with a copper thickness of $18 \pm 5 \mu\text{m}$.
 Solder was applied at the overlapping sections of copper tape to improve electrical continuity between sheets.
 This type of shield was used to verify the FE simulations.
 This shield will be referred to as \textit{copper-foil shield}.

-\paragraph{FlexPCB Shield (FENCE)}
+\subsubsection{FlexPCB Shield (FENCE)}

 The second construction method relies on flexible PCBs that are connected to each other, enabling modular assembly of inner shields.
 These PCB shields measured 250×200 mm and carried parallel copper strips with 1 mm width and 1 mm spacing.
 Solder connectors at the edges allowed multiple PCBs to be joined together for modular RF shield construction.
-The single-layer PCBs were fabricated with 18µm copper thickness on 25µm dielectric substrate with a total thickness of 0.07mm.
-This technique offered significant advantages: the narrower conductive lines reduced eddy current losses, and the flexible PCBs were substantially thinner than 3D printed formers, preserving more of the imaging volume.
+The single-layer PCBs were fabricated with 18µm copper thickness on 25µm dielectric substrate (Polyimide) with a total thickness of 0.07mm.
+This technique offered significant advantages: the narrower conductive lines reduced eddy current losses, and the flexible PCBs were substantially thinner than 3D-printed formers, preserving more of the imaging volume.
+Including the 3D-printed former which ensures the structural integrity of the flexible PCBs, this setup leads to a decrease of about 1.5 mm in usable coil diameter.
 This shield will be referred to as \textit{FENCE}.
 The structure of one of the FENCE PCBs is shown in Figure \ref{fig:CAD_FENCE}.
 FENCE showed superior mechanical reliability compared to copper foil, which had a tendency to lose electrical connection between overlapping sections when being re-positioned frequently.
 The PCBs were externally manufactured at a total cost of 100 EUR for 15 units.
 Equipping the phantom coil with FENCE required 3 PCBs whereas the head coil required 4 PCBs.